 about tobacco smoke

-The Home Air Check Tobacco Test is beneficial to people with asthma or anyone concerned with exposure to secondhand or thirdhand smoke
+The Home Air Check Tobacco Smoke Test is beneficial for people with asthma or anyone concerned with exposure to secondhand or thirdhand smoke

 The tobacco smoke test option of Home Air Check looks for specific chemical compounds known to be present in secondhand smoke, sometimes referred to as environmental tobacco smoke or passive smoke, as well as third hand smoke, commonly thought of as stale tobacco smoke or tobacco smoke residue.
 This specific test can be added to a Home Air Check™ test kit, or ordered separately.

-The facts on secondhand smoke are sobering.
-Secondhand smoke, or environmental tobacco smoke, is classified as a "known human carcinogen" (cancer-causing agent) by the US Environmental Protection Agency (EPA) and the International Agency for Research on Cancer (IARC), a branch of the World Health Organization.
-Tobacco smoke is also linked to other kinds of diseases and even deaths.
-Environmental tobacco smoke is a known asthma trigger.
-Infants, children, and pregnant women are particularly vulnerable to health risks from the effects of tobacco smoke, and recent research by doctors at Boston’s Mass General Hospital for Children and published in the medical journal Pediatrics found that third hand smoke contains the same dangerous carcinogens as in second hand smoke.
-The U. S. Surgeon General has declared that there is no safe exposure to tobacco smoke.
+The facts about secondhand smoke are sobering.
+Secondhand smoke, or environmental tobacco smoke, is classified as a known human carcinogen (cancer-causing agent) by the US Environmental Protection Agency (EPA) and the International Agency for Research on Cancer (IARC), a branch of the World Health Organization (WTO).
+Tobacco smoke is also linked to other kinds of diseases and even deaths, and environmental tobacco smoke is a known asthma trigger.
+Infants, children, and pregnant women are particularly vulnerable to health risks from the effects of tobacco smoke, and recent research by doctors at Boston’s Mass General Hospital for Children and published in the medical journal Pediatrics found that third hand smoke contains the same dangerous carcinogens as second hand smoke.
+The U. S. Surgeon General has declared that there is no safe level of exposure to tobacco smoke.